nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### 10.1 Launch and shutdown

-1. Initial launch
+1. Initial launch.

-   1. Download the JAR file and copy into any folder
+   1. Download the JAR file and copy into any folder.

-   1. Double-click the JAR file
+   1. Double-click the JAR file.
       <br>
       Expected: Shows the GUI with a set of sample food items.
 The window size may not be optimum.

-1. Saving window preferences
+1. Saving window preferences.

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.